To turn off the built-in password manager in your browser, make 1Password the default password manager:

 To stop Safari from offering to save and fill your information:

-- Open the Settings app, then scroll down and tap Passwords.
+- Open the Settings app, then select General > AutoFill & Passwords.

-- Turn off Use Contact Info and Credit Cards.
+- Turn off the options for Use Contact Info and Credit Cards.

 Tip